syncfusion-content/flutter-docs/Flutter/circular-charts/circular-series-customization.md

 ## String animation

 [`SfCircularChart`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCircularChart-class.html) also provide the String animation support for the series.
-The series can be Stringally added to the charts, it will animated by setting the timer value. when you set the [`animationDuration`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CircularSeries/animationDuration.html) value to 0, the series won't be animated.
+The Strings added in the chart's series will get animated based on the timer value. when you set the [`animationDuration`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CircularSeries/animationDuration.html) value to 0, the series won't be animated.

 ## Empty points